• Skip to primary navigation

 2. They can be allergen-friendly.
 Because there are no eggs in this recipe, and dairy can easily be swapped for plant based alternatives, this recipe can be made vegan, and you'll never notice anything missing because these rolls are just too good to resist.

 3. They're great for any occasion.
-Serve them up for the holidays, like Christmas morning, or keep them as a nice weekend treat.
+Serve them up for the holidays, (it's a great Christmas breakfast idea), or keep them as a nice weekend treat.
 There's no wrong time to enjoy this small batch of cinnamon rolls.
+You can even make them for Halloween like in our Cinnamon Roll Intestines.

 🥘 Ingredients